How Long Does It Take To Pee After Drinking Water?

 What causes urine to appear yellow?

-Urine is typically yellow in color due to the presence of a pigment called urochrome, which is produced when the body breaks down hemoglobin.
+Urine is typically yellow due to the presence of a pigment called urochrome, which is produced when the body breaks down hemoglobin.
 The shade of yellow can vary depending on a variety of factors, including hydration levels, diet, and certain medications or supplements.

 Certain foods and medications can also affect the color of your urine.
 For example, consuming beets, blackberries, or rhubarb can cause your urine to appear reddish or pinkish in color.
 Taking certain vitamins or supplements, such as vitamin B or beta-carotene, can cause your urine to appear bright yellow or even orange in color.